 The Summer Starter Program is a unique opportunity for students whose outstanding undergraduate performance indicates probable academic success in graduate school despite disproportionate LSAT scores.
-This 8 week program, consisting of two first year courses (8 credit hours), provides our students with the one-on-one attention necessary to be successful in law school.
-From individual weekly meetings with your academic support advisor, to weekly group TA (teaching assistant) sessions, you will learn the needed study skills that will set you apart from those students entering through the fall.
-Many of our Summer Starter students end up in the top of the calss at the end of their first year.
+This 8 week program, consisting of two first year courses (7 credit hours), provides our students with the one-on-one attention necessary to be successful in law school.
+From individual weekly meetings with an academic support advisor, to weekly group TA (teaching assistant) sessions, students will learn the needed study skills that will set students apart from those students entering through the fall.
+Many of our Summer Starter students end up in the top of the class at the end of their first year.
 This, in addition to hard work, can be credited to the skills and confidence acquired from completing the Summer Starter Program.
-Once you have completed the program, you are automatically enrolled into the fall entering class.
-No reapplying required!
+Once students have completed the program, you are automatically enrolled into the fall entering class.
+No reapplication required!

-Small classes, individual attention and a greater chance for student participation and class interaction are hallmarks of the Summer Starter program.
-We believe that students selected for our Summer Starter Program reap the benefits of a “jump start” in their legal education and that their potential for success is unlimited.
-We encourage you to take advantage of this opportunity.
+Small classes, individual attention, and a greater chance for student participation and class interaction are hallmarks of the Summer Starter program.
+We believe that students selected for our Summer Starter Program reap the benefits of a “jump-start” in their legal educations and that their potential for success is unlimited.
+We encourage you to advise your students to take advantage of this opportunity.

 B. Academic Support (Including our Bar prep program)